Special Population Testing

 Assessments for Students Receiving Special Education Services

 The STAAR program includes assessments for students receiving special education services.
-STAAR Modified (similar to TAKS–M) and STAAR Alternate (similar to TAKS–Alt) assessments are available, just as they were with the TAKS program.
-STAAR Alternate is the the only alternate assessment offered for students with significant cognitive disabilities.
-STAAR Alternate incorporates a vertical alignment in the program's assessment tasks, and the high school assessment moved from grade-level assessments to course-based assessments.
-STAAR Modified covers all grades 3-8 and EOC.
-The new STAAR Modified assessments reflect the same increased rigor and focus of the general assessments and include more rigorous item types.
-The U.S. Department of Education has informed states that assessments based on modified standards cannot be used for accountability purposes after the 2013-2014 school year.
-As a result of that federal directive, all STAAR Modified assessments will be administered for the final time during the 2013-2014 assessment cycle.
-Further information regarding plans for the inclusion of this population of students in the general assessment programs beginning the 2014-2015 school year will be forthcoming from TEA.
+STAAR A (accommodated) and STAAR Alternate 2 online assessments are available.
+STAAR Alternate 2 is the only alternate assessment offered for students with significant cognitive disabilities.
+STAAR Alternate 2 incorporates a vertical alignment in the program's assessment tasks, and the high school assessment moved from grade-level assessments to course-based assessments.
+STAAR A covers all grades 3-8 and EOC.
+The new STAAR A assessments reflect the same increased rigor and focus of the general assessments and include more rigorous item types.

 For more information, refer to the special education assessments webpage.